-Friends’ subscriptions play a crucial role in helping the galleries acquire works of all types and periods – Sir Terry Frost’s Orchard Tambourines left, and in the banner above, was purchased by The Friends for the Art Gallery in 2000.
-Click on About Us in the banner above for more, and on Activities to watch our video.
+Welcome to The Friends of Bristol Art Gallery, the support group for Bristol Museum & Art Gallery (BMAG).
+The Friends also support the purchase and conservation of works of art for M Shed.
+Friends’ subscriptions play a crucial role in helping the galleries acquire works of all types and periods – Sir Terry Frost’s Orchard Tambourines left, was purchased by The Friends for the Art Gallery in 2000.
+Click on About Us in the banner for more, and on Activities to watch our video.

 HIGHLIGHTS OF CURRENT AND FORTHCOMING EVENTS

 The Garden Court restoration Appeal: click on News under Other Sections and scroll down to the first article for an update on progress with this Appeal.
 There has been a wonderful response – we’re almost there!!

 Click on Aquisitions to see details of the latest acquisition funded by The Friends for the Far Eastern Collection.

 Special Talks at the Museum for members:

 There are still places available for both talks on 29 September – Old Masters with Jenny Gascke at 11am and Bristol School with Julia Carver at 2.00pm.